 - Rebecca Alvord, IDSA - Board of Directors

-- IDSA District Vice Presidents (See the respective district under which each chapter is organized.)
+- IDSA District Chapter Representatives (See the respective district under which each chapter is organized.)

 Contracts or other agreements may be entertained for SCARF approved events in accordance with the following procedures: Not every chapter event or other activity will necessitate a contract.
-In the event one is needed, IDSA's Executive Director, Daniel A. Martinage, CAE, is the sole authorized signatory of any contract or other agreement between IDSA and an external party(ies).
+In the event one is needed, IDSA's Interim Executive Director, Chris Livaudais, is the sole authorized signatory of any contract or other agreement between IDSA and an external party(ies).
 Chapters are considered component communities of IDSA.
 Chapter officers are not authorized to sign contracts or otherwise enter into agreements on behalf of IDSA.
-A copy of the contract offered may be submitted by any chapter officer or the party offereing the contract to IDSA Director of Administrative Operations Jerry Layne for review.
-Upon fulfilment of any resulting inquiries, the contract will be signed by the Executive Director.
+A copy of the contract offered may be submitted by any chapter officer or the party offering the contract to IDSA Director of Operations Jerry Layne for review.
+Upon fulfilment of any resulting inquiries, the contract will be signed by the Interim Executive Director.
 By default, an electronic copy of the signed contract will be returned to the submitting chapter officer or external party, as appropriate.
-Upon request, a hard copy may be sent in addtion or instead.
-Chapter officers are advised to allow at least one (1) week for contract review to accomodate placement in headquarter's workflow, staff unavailablity due to travel etc., negotiation and/or arbitration, legal review and addressing other issues of concern.
+Upon request, a hard copy may be sent in addition or instead.
+Chapter officers are advised to allow at least one (1) week for contract review to accommodate placement in headquarter's workflow, staff unavailability due to travel etc., negotiation and/or arbitration, legal review and addressing other issues of concern.
 Inquiries about the process or contracts under review may be submitted to Jerry Layne.

 Chapter expenses incurred for SCARF approved events will be eligible for reimbursement under the following conditions: If expenses are not charged to the chapter credit card, they may be covered by personal funds from a chapter officer or designee and reimbursed in accordance with the society's Reimbursement Policies & Procedures (download file below) and upon submission of a Reimbursement Request Form (download file below).
 Requests received by close of business on Tuesday of any given week will be issued via check and mailed by Thursday of that week, provided the form is complete and accompanied by copies of the receipts.
 A Missing Receipt Form (download file below) must be submitted as a substitute if the receipt is no longer unavailable.
 The total of the reimbursement request must match the sum of the expenses on the accompanying receipts, and the receipts must be placed in the order in which they are entered on the form.
 This reduces processing time and ensures on-time disbursement.
 On rare occasions, the check production cycle may be moved up or down to coincide with the availability of IDSA's Executive Director, the sole signatory on IDSA issued checks.
 Question about the status of reimbursement requests may be submitted to Jordan Fleger or Bridget Brooks.